Welcome to my organic clothing review of three companies I’ve found worthy of this post.

 I usually wear PACT as a base layer, you can see a black t-shirt here under my Gaia shirt.

 I’ve gotten some free socks from PACT as well, and although they’re blended with synthetic fibers, they fit way better and are much cuter than the ones from Rawganique.
 They’re cheaper, too!
 Bonus for PACT: some things you buy come with a slip so you can go online and get free socks.
 It’s really easy and their socks rock!
+Update: PACT is unfortunately no longer offering this.

 Update: I recently ordered some more stuff from PACT and felt like their quality had diminished somewhat.
 I guess the old saying goes–you get what you pay for!